YoungeLiao/DGI_CoExp/README.md

 ## 3 Contact

-If you have any questions or feedback, feel free to ask Yang Liao: liaoy21@mails.tsinghua.edu.cn
+If you have any questions or feedback, feel free to reach Yang Liao: liaoy21@mails.tsinghua.edu.cn